scottmudge/OctoPrint-MeatPack/README.md

 Getting to the **meat** of g-code.
 Easy, fast, effective, and automatic g-code compression!
 MeatPack nearly doubles the effective data rate of a standard 115,200 baud-rate serial connection to **210,000** baud!

+### Firmware with MeatPack Support:

+* Marlin (merged Jan.
+25, 2021, so check that your release was built after this date)
+* Prusa (official build reviewing support, unofficial build with support available at https://github.com/scottmudge/Prusa-Firmware-MeatPack)

 ## Current Features (v1.4.3)

 1. Fully working g-code compression ("MeatPack") support for compatible printer firmwares.
 Marlin FW now officially supprots MeatPack, but **[NOTE]** until **Prusa** approves these changes, please find builds of the official Prusa Firmware with compression support here: https://github.com/scottmudge/Prusa-Firmware-MeatPack